WaleyLin/destiny-2-guides/raid/crotas-end.md

 | After the Bridge encounter | Check the area on each side of the far bridge plate stairs; interact with the statue matching statue 2 |
 | After the Ir Yut encounter | Jump up to the area above the Crota rally flag; interact with the statue matching statue 3 |

-When all three are correct, the message "A balance is reached.
-To the victor go the final spoils." appears.
-A Deepsight chest will spawn after Crota dies.
+When all three are correct, the message *"A balance is reached.
+To the victor go the final spoils."* appears.
+A Deepsight Necrocasm chest spawns after Crota dies.

 ---